-For 20+ years, the Hill Country Ride for AIDS has developed a community of kindness that fully supports its participants, volunteers, supporters, and the beneficiaries it serves. $727,238 was raised in 2022, and with the continued help of our valued partners, we hope to raise critical funds for those in need.
+Since the year 2000, the Hill Country Ride for AIDS has developed a community of kindness that fully supports its participants, volunteers, supporters, and the beneficiaries it serves. $598,708 was raised in 2023, and with the continued help of our valued partners, we hope to raise critical funds for those in need.

 Who are the beneficiaries that receive funding from the HCRA?

-Our beneficiaries include: allgo, ASHwell CARE Program, Community Action, Friends of the David Powell Health Clinic, Out Youth, Project Transitions, Vivent Health, and Waterloo Counseling Center.
+Our beneficiaries include: allgo, ASHwell CARE Program, Community Action, Friends of the David Powell Health Clinic, Out Youth, Project Transitions, Vivent Health, and Texas Health Action(Kind Clinic).

 Who runs the HCRA?

-The HCRA is overseen by a dedicated and active board of directors, two staff members, and the greatest volunteer production team ever.
+The HCRA is overseen by a dedicated and active board of directors, two staff members - Eli Oldham and Zack Breeding, and the greatest volunteer production team ever.